 Burial Funeral Services

 A burial funeral can be relatively straightforward if a plot is already in place but in general does tend to cost more.
-Average burial costs last year were £4,356* but again depending on location, the variance is much greater than for cremation.
+Average burial costs in the UK last year were £4,356* but again depending on location, the variance is much greater than for cremation.
 For example Londoners could be looking at a hefty bill of around £6,796* whereas in comparison, those in Northern Ireland get off lightly with average fees of £3,370*.

 So the burial plot is something that needs to be considered and investigated; you can usually get a wealth of information simply by looking at your local council’s website.
 In addition to the cost of the plot, you should also look to see how long the lease or ‘exclusive right of burial’ is as the purchase of a grave does not mean you own it forever.